JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 **Behaviour semantics confusion** (implementation).
-The API caller will need to read the documentation (if there is some!) to see what happens if _one_ of the TODOs isn't passing validation.
+The API caller will need to read the documentation (if there is some!) to see what happens if _one_ of the TODOs aren't passing validation.
 Is it storing all other TODOs?
 Or are none of them stored?

 **Debuggability and understandability** (maintenance).
-Generally, if something goes wrong (weird HTTP response code returned), the caller will spend a significant amount of time trying to figure out _which_ of the TODO, if any, was faulty.
+Generally, if something goes wrong (weird HTTP response code returned), the caller will spend a significant amount of time trying to figure out _which_ of the TODOs, if any, was faulty.
 Mapping a single TODO to a single API call makes debuggability and understandability much easier.

 **Code complexity** (maintenance).
 This is a minor one, but from now on we need to iterate over a list of TODOs in our API endpoint source code everywhere;
-validation, storing, logging, counting etc.
+validation, storing, logging, counting, etc.

 **Memory/CPU bottlenecks** (operational).
-There is a risk that you have some user that decides to import 100 million TODOs.
-Suddently, your application runs out of memory and starts crashing - impacting your other users.
-You can of course set upper limits on request body size and/or number of TODOs (best practise!).
+There is a risk that you have some user who decides to import 100 million TODOs.
+Suddenly, your application runs out of memory and starts crashing - impacting your other users.
+You can of course set upper limits on request body size and/or number of TODOs (best practice!).
 Now you need to incur the cost of maintaining documentation of that limit...

 **Worse observability** (operational).
-You latency metrics can't be trusted as much anymore.
+Your latency metrics can't be trusted as much anymore.
 A key thing when working with performance is to reduce the variability/variance of API call latencies.
 Without that, you will not be able to trust your latency metrics.
 With the batching solution above, you will have